 Who We Are

 The PATH Foundation is a philanthropic charitable foundation that supports Fauquier, Rappahannock and Northern Culpeper counties.
-Since inception, we’ve invested more than $17,000,000 in our community through grants, programs and partnerships.
+Since inception, we’ve invested nearly $30,000,000 in our community through grants, programs and partnerships.
 Through these partnerships, we help provide resources to our community and organizations that serve it.
 The PATH Foundation invests in nonprofits and government agencies whose goals for wellness and community improvement align with our values.

 The PATH Foundation strengthens the health and vitality of our community.